 These reports cover exposures to total lead and provide a comprehensive description of the existing management measures and progress to date under the Canadian Federal Risk Management Strategy for Lead.
 While many of these actions were triggered primarily by human health concerns, they have led to very substantial reductions of releases to the environment (as confirmed by the National Pollutant Release Inventory reporting and by environmental monitoring), thereby reducing potential environmental concerns.
 Research and monitoring will continue to measure levels of lead in Canadians and, where appropriate, assess the performance of potential control measures identified during the risk management phase.

-As such, it is proposed that these 56 lead compounds do not require further risk assessment at this time.
+As such, these 56 lead compounds do not require further risk assessment at this time.

 |301-04-2||Acetic acid, lead(2++) salt|